valentingar/ConFluxPro/paper.md

 The FGM is conceptually simple and has been applied in numerous studies.
 However, codes or evaluation files have often not been shared publicly and there are differences between individual implementations.
 For example, concentration gradients may be calculated using a linear regression [@Tang2003], simple differences between depths [@Jong1972] or by fitting exponential functions [@Davidson2006].
-While there may be valid reasons to favor one approach over another within any study, this makes it hard to compare results between studies.
+While there may be valid reasons to favour one approach over another within any study, this makes it hard to compare results between studies.
 Furthermore, the uncertainty of the approach due to soil heterogeneity and measurement uncertainty is often not considered.
 Still, the FGM is uniquely equipped to address questions on subsurface processes and for long-term measurement [@Maier2020].
 The goal of ``ConFluxPro`` was to make the FGM easy to implement, flexible and reproducible.